maximehulliger/Brabra/readme.md

 CS-211 "Introduction to visual computing" given in 2014-2015 at EPFL.

 ###### Featuring:
-- Processing 3, Java 8, Java FX and ready for Scala
+- Processing 3, Java 8, JavaFX and ready for Scala
 - 3D interactive physic simulation
 - A starship shooting missiles
 - Dynamic scene initialization